namastack/namastack-outbox/README.md

   # Processing behavior configuration
   processing:
-    stop-on-first-failure: true  # Stop processing aggregate when one event fails (default: true)
+    stop-on-first-failure: true      # Whether to stop processing remaining events in an aggregate when one event fails (default: true)
+    publish-after-save: true         # Whether to publish events to listeners after saving them to the outbox (default: true)
+    delete-completed-records: false  # If true, completed outbox records will be deleted after processing (default: false)
+    executor-core-pool-size: 4       # Core pool size for the ThreadPoolTaskExecutor (default: 4)
+    executor-max-pool-size: 8        # Maximum pool size for the ThreadPoolTaskExecutor (default: 8)

   # Instance coordination and partition management
   instance:
-    graceful-shutdown-timeout-seconds: 15     # Timeout for graceful shutdown
+    graceful-shutdown-timeout-seconds: 15      # Timeout in seconds for graceful shutdown (default: 15)
-    stale-instance-timeout-seconds: 30        # When to consider an instance stale
+    stale-instance-timeout-seconds: 30         # Timeout in seconds to consider an instance stale (default: 30)
-    heartbeat-interval-seconds: 5             # Heartbeat frequency
+    heartbeat-interval-seconds: 5              # Interval in seconds between instance heartbeats (default: 5)
-    new-instance-detection-interval-seconds: 10  # Instance discovery frequency
+    new-instance-detection-interval-seconds: 10 # Interval in seconds for detecting new instances (default: 10)

   # Retry configuration
   retry:
-    max-retries: 3             # Maximum retry attempts (applies to all policies)
+    max-retries: 3                # Maximum number of retry attempts for failed outbox events (default: 3)
-    policy: "exponential"      # Main retry policy: fixed, exponential, or jittered
+    policy: "exponential"         # Retry policy strategy: fixed, exponential, or jittered (default: exponential)

     # Exponential backoff configuration
     exponential:
-      initial-delay: 2000      # Start with 2 seconds
+      initial-delay: 2000         # Initial delay in ms for exponential backoff (default: 2000)
-      max-delay: 60000         # Cap at 60 seconds
+      max-delay: 60000            # Maximum delay in ms for exponential backoff (default: 60000)
-      multiplier: 2.0          # Double each time
+      multiplier: 2.0             # Multiplier for exponential backoff (default: 2.0)

     # Fixed delay configuration
     fixed:
-      delay: 5000              # Always wait 5 seconds
+      delay: 5000                 # Fixed delay in ms between retry attempts (default: 5000)

     # Jittered retry configuration (adds randomness to base policy)
     jittered:
-      base-policy: exponential # Base policy: fixed or exponential
+      base-policy: exponential    # Base retry policy for jittered retry (default: exponential)
-      jitter: 500              # Add 0-500ms random jitter
+      jitter: 500                 # Maximum random jitter in ms to add to the base policy's delay (default: 500)
 ```

 ## Hash-based Partitioning

 The library uses hash-based partitioning to enable horizontal scaling across multiple application
 instances while maintaining strict event ordering per aggregate (if activated).

 ### How Partitioning Works

-1. **Consistent Hashing**: Each outbox record is assigned to a partition based on its `aggregateId` using MurmurHash3
+1. **Consistent Hashing**: Each outbox record is assigned to a partition based on its `aggregateId`
+   using MurmurHash3
 2. **Fixed Partition Count**: The system uses 256 fixed partitions (configurable at compile time)
 3. **Dynamic Assignment**: Partitions are automatically distributed among active instances
 4. **Automatic Rebalancing**: When instances join or leave, partitions are reassigned